 After the walk, there are a couple of restaurants to enjoy traditional cuisine with a view and I recommend tasting the trofie al pesto or pasta al sugo di noci paired with local wines.

-Of course, in summertime people like to enjoy the beach which is small but never too crowded.
+Of course, in the summertime, people like to enjoy the beach which is small but never too crowded.

 Where to stay: B&B Frugis